moderniselife/JiraSpotter/README.md

 **Effortlessly link and track Jira tickets directly from your platform.**

 Jira Spotter is a Chrome extension designed to streamline your development workflow by connecting your platform to Jira.
-With just a simple attribute or identifier, you can view associated Jira tickets directly in a convenient side panel.
+With just a simple attribute or task ID, you can view associated Jira tickets directly in a convenient side panel.

 ---

 ## 🚀 Features

-- **Flexible Integration**: Add the `jira-taskid` attribute anywhere in your HTML, CSS, or JavaScript files, even in comments.
+- **Flexible Integration**: Use either the `jira-taskid` attribute or simply include the Jira task ID anywhere in your HTML, CSS, or JavaScript files, even in comments.
+- **Smart Task Detection**: Automatically detects Jira task IDs in your code without requiring explicit attributes.
 - **Real-Time Insights**: Display linked Jira tickets in a responsive side panel while navigating your platform.
 - **Secure Authentication**: Supports both OAuth and access key/base URL authentication methods.
 - **Local Processing**: All operations are performed locally within your browser—no data is transmitted externally.